Kun Zhang | 张琨

 National Centre for Groundwater Research and Training (NCGRT)

-B.S. in Geographic Information Science
+B.S. in Geographic Information System

 Sep.
 2008 – Jul.
 2012